SostarkoIgor/ChatApp/README.md

 # Chat app

-This is a small chat app project where i familirized myself with end-to-end encriptyon and realtime applictions.
+This is a small chat app project where I explored end-to-end encryption and real-time applications.

-This is still work in progress, unfinished for now.
+The project is still a work in progress and currently unfinished.

 ---